 The most stylish dogs

-Social media looks very different in 2021.
-Gone are the photos of Balearic sundowners and restaurant tables, now replaced by portraits of our suave Staffies, fanciful Frenchies and impeccable Italian greyhounds.
-The inexorable rise of the Instagram dog account highlights an explosion in the popularity of canine couture.
-Yes, these are strange times indeed.
-But thankfully, aspiring dog owners-cum-stylists are well catered for: the choice when it comes to dressing our pups for walking, lounging, or simply wagging from home, is wider than a lurcher’s yawn.
+Scroll through your social media and you’ll likely spot at least a few dog pictures, from suave Staffies to fanciful Frenchies and impeccable Italian greyhounds.
+The inexorable rise of the Instagram dog account highlights an explosion in the popularity of canine couture, and aspiring dog owners-cum-stylists are well catered for: the choice when it comes to dressing our pups for walking, lounging, or simply wagging from home, is wider than a lurcher’s yawn.

 ‘The act of dressing your dog is definitely veering away from the gimmicky and trending towards understated chic,’ she adds.
 ‘And just like their owners, dogs are being dressed according to their location, with different styles for the town or the countryside.’